 A closeness score might be calculated by dividing the probability that the words are very close to each other by the probability that the words are near each other.

 Words that are “very close” to each other might be less than a certain number of words apart, such as 4 words.
-Words that are “near” each other might be within a certain other number of words, such as 100.
+Words that are “near” each other might be within a certain other numbers of words, such as 100.
 Words that are near, and appear within the same documents frequently, but not too close might be synonyms.

-This system might also look at correlations between the appearance of certain words within the content of a page, and words in page titles and in anchor text pointing towards those pages.
+This system might also look at correlations between the appearance of certain words within the content of a page, and words in page titles and anchor text pointing towards those pages.

 While co-occurrence and closeness of words are two factors to be considered, another signal might involve looking at how the words are used on the page, referred to in the patent as “word forms.”

 For instance, if the author of a page is writing about “car mechanics,” on a page, and then refers to “auto mechanics,” on the same page, that usage might provide a clue that “car” and “auto” could be synonyms.
 The patent also tells us that the search engine might also look at query logs to see if searchers sometimes replace one of the words with another during the same query session.

 So, if the words “car” and “auto” tend to appear frequently on the same page, and people searching for [car mechanics] also frequently change that search to [auto mechanics] during the same query session, that there’s a strong probability that the terms are synonyms.

 The search engine synonyms patent, which provides much more detail, is at:

 Document-based synonym generation